mdaffin/httptest/README.md

 as I start to make use of it.
 Feedback, suggestions and pull requests are welcome.

-A creates simple HTTP servers designed for use in unit and intergration testing.
+A creates simple HTTP servers designed for use in unit and integration testing.
 Servers a simple to create, run in a background thread and cleanly shutdown when they go out of scope.